rkapl123/DBAddin/docs/README.md

 The tool "Buttons" is used for switching designmode for DBModifier Buttons (identical to standard Excel button "Design Mode" in Ribbon "Developer tab", Group "Controls")

-In the DBAddin settings Group, there is a dropdown "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
+In the DBAddin settings Group, there is a dropdown "settings", where you can modify the DBAddin.xll.config and the referred DBAddinUser.config and DBAddinCentral.config including XML validation.

 Right besides that dropdown, there is a shortcut to the Workbook properties (being the standard dialog Advanced Properties, accessible via File/Info) that allows you to change custom properties settings for DBAddin.
 A green check shows that custom property DBFskip is not set to true for this workbook, therefore refreshing DB functions on opening the Workbook.